 Caps on Compensation – There is no limit on compensation for damages in injury cases in a civil action against a private individual except for punitive damages.
 To be awarded punitive damages, you must show that the other party acted with deliberate or conscious malice by clear and convincing evidence.
 But there is a limit on punitive damages of three times the compensatory damages or $1.5 million.
 Municipal lawsuits are limited to $100,000 for liability in a personal injury case.

 Serving Dothan, Ozark and Enterprise — Accident Lawyers

 At Smith & McGhee, we will provide you with aggressive and compassionate representation either before a jury or a mediator, arbitrator or insurance claims adjuster to explain how your life has changed since the accident.

-Call our Dothan office today at 334-377-1674 or message us online to schedule a free consultation and case assessment.
+Call our Dothan office today at 334-377-1674 or message us online to schedule a consultation and case assessment.
 We are ready to begin the conversation about your injury and how we can help you best resolve it in your favor.
 You may also visit our personal injury FAQ page for more information.